 In 2005, Governor Jeb Bush appointed Judge Miller to the county court bench.
 She ran successfully in a contested retention election in 2006.
 In 2010, Governor Charlie Crist appointed Judge Miller to the circuit court bench.
 She was re-elected to the bench without opposition in 2012 and 2018.
 In 2018, Governor Rick Scott appointed Judge Miller to the Third District Court of Appeal.

-As a practicing attorney, Judge was granted an AV Rating by Martindale-Hubbell.
-She is the co-author of "Authentication of Digital Photographs under the Pictorial Testimony Theory: A Response to Critics,” Florida Bar Journal, “A Prolific Landscape: The Admissibility of Social Media Postings,” Florida Bar Journal, and "Prosecutorial Ethics: Beyond a Reasonable Doubt," The Prosecutor.
+Judge Miller is the co-author of "Authentication of Digital Photographs under the Pictorial Testimony Theory: A Response to Critics,” Florida Bar Journal, “A Prolific Landscape: The Admissibility of Social Media Postings,” Florida Bar Journal, and "Prosecutorial Ethics: Beyond a Reasonable Doubt," The Prosecutor.
+As a practicing attorney, Judge Miller was granted an AV Rating by Martindale-Hubbell.

-Judge Miller has received the Alan R. Schwartz Professional Excellence Award, the Judge Steve Levine Award, the Miami-Dade Commission on the Status of Women in the Company of Women “Outstanding Woman in Government” Award, Millennium Movers “Celebration of Urban Professional Women” Mover and Shaker Award, the Women Who Rock Award from Federated Stores, The Conference of County Judges Leadership Award, the South Florida Hispanic Chamber Community Service Award, and has been recognized by the Florida Senate for her work with the Miami-Dade County Grand Jury.
+Judge Miller has received the Alan R. Schwartz Professional Excellence Award, the Judge Steve Levine Award, the Miami-Dade Commission on the Status of Women in the Company of Women “Outstanding Woman in Government” Award, Millennium Movers “Celebration of Urban Professional Women” Mover and Shaker Award, the Women Who Rock Award, The Conference of County Judges Leadership Award, and the South Florida Hispanic Chamber Community Service Award.
+She has been recognized by the Florida Senate for her work with the Miami-Dade County Grand Jury.